-Along with Maharashtra, Gujarat is also likely to bear the brunt of the cyclone.
-Therefore, it’s crucial to take adequate protection measures to ensure the safety of your loved ones and belongings, including your vehicle.
+Cyclone Tauktae – an ‘extremely severe cyclonic storm’ – is “very likely” to make landfall in Gujarat’s Bhavnagar district between 8 pm and 11 pm, with winds up to 165 km per hour.
+Along with Gujarat, Maharashtra is also likely to bear the brunt of the cyclone.
+Therefore, it’s crucial to take adequate protection measures to ensure the safety of your loved ones and belongings, including your vehicle during this natural disaster.

 This article aims to highlight some effective ways through which you can guard your vehicle against a natural calamity like the one we have on our hands now.
 Let’s get started.